nerdschoolbergen/pair-programming/readme.md

 ## Task &ndash; JavaScript Roman Numerals kata

 - Run through the Roman Numerals kata in pairs
-- Run through the kata again using TDD using the supplied test framework in JavaScript.
+- Run through the kata again with TDD using the supplied test framework in JavaScript.

 ### Problem description